Why Toilets Leak Around the Base

 Should a toilet be caulked to the floor?

-Many installations include caulking for stability and appearance, but it should not be relied on to prevent leaks.
-Some installers leave a small gap to allow hidden leaks to become visible.
+Many installations include caulking for appearance, stability, and surface-water control, but caulk is not the drain seal.
+It should not be used to hide an active leak, and some installers leave a small rear gap so hidden leaks can become visible.

 Conclusion